Südschleife - Rennradtour bei Scheeßel

 Detailed route:

 We reach Westerwalsede on farm tracks.
 Now we cycle a short distance through an impressive avenue of trees.
 Via Unterstedt we reach the green outskirts of Rotenburg, criss-crossed by streams.
 If you wish, you can take a detour into the center of the district town.
-The circular route continues to Bothel, via the cycle path along the B440 towards Visselhövede, on more secluded paths and by crossing the small Rodau stream, lined by a charming landscape of fields and meadows.
+The circular route continues to Bothel, via the cycle path on the B440 towards Visselhövede, on more secluded paths and by crossing the small Rodau stream, lined by a charming landscape of fields and meadows.

 Route markings